ADU Rules in New York City, New York

 Can I build an ADU in New York City?

 Yes.
-ADUs are allowed in Limited to certain neighborhoods in New York City.
+ADUs are allowed in R1-R5 residential zones (NOT R1A, R2A, R3A unless in Greater Transit Zone) in New York City.
 The maximum size for a detached ADU is Not allowed (dense urban).
 No owner-occupancy is required.

 How much does an ADU cost in New York City?